It seemed like an unassuming file box until Arnie Goldstein opened it.

 Goldstein, who is also the owner of mailbox rental company Postal Solutions in Torrance, said his friend in Redondo Beach was the daughter of a facilities manager at Max Factor's studio.
 When the Los Angeles studio closed down, the manager stored leftover items in his garage instead of throwing them away.
 The facilities manager died about five years ago, Goldstein said, and the items have been stored untouched in his garage for 27 years.

-(The Redondo Beach resident requested she and her father not be named for
+(The Redondo Beach resident requested she and her father not be named for privacy reasons.

 "The whole collection's a history of the company going back to the early days," Goldstein said.